pareespathak/Mobile_robotic_arm/README.md

 changes the direction of rotation of the two motors which are used for controlling the motion of the bot.
-》Two motors are connected at each output socket of the motor driver used for controlling the motion of the bot.
+》Two motors are connected at each output socket of the motor driver used for controlling the The motion of the bot.

 ## GRABBING MECHANISM
 ### The grabbing mechanism in this bot incorporates a rotating base, lifting arms, and grabber.
 ### 1. ROTATING BASE:
 Utility
 A rotating base allows the grabber to access different locations precisely without changing the position of the bot.
-This reduces constraints from the bot and makes the controlling task easierfor the user.
+This reduces constraints from the bot and makes the controlling task easier for the user.

 #### Mechanical Design
-Servo V3003 is used as the rotating base, Horn of the motor is mounted over the chassis and the base is attached to the lifting arm.
+Servo V3003 is used as the rotating base, the Horn of the motor is mounted over the chassis and the base is attached to the lifting arm.
 The angle of rotation for the motor is controlled by setting the slider position to the required value.
 ### 2. LIFTING ARMS:

 #### Utility